-Adjunct Associate Professor, Animal and Comparative Biomedical Sciences, Associate Research Scientist, BIO5 Institute, Director/Attending Veterinarian, University Animal Care, Veterinary Specialist
+Adjunct Associate Professor, Animal and Comparative Biomedical Sciences, Associate Research Scientist, BIO5 Institute, Member of the Graduate Faculty, Veterinary Specialist

-Director, Center for Innovation in Brain Science, Professor, BIO5 Institute, Professor, Clinical Translational Sciences, Professor, Evelyn F Mcknight Brain Institute, Professor, Neurology, Professor, Neuroscience - GIDP, Professor, Pharmacology, Professor, Pharmacology and Toxicology, Professor, Psychology
+Director, Center for Innovation in Brain Science, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Clinical Translational Sciences, Professor, Evelyn F Mcknight Brain Institute, Professor, Neurology, Professor, Neuroscience - GIDP, Professor, Pharmacology, Professor, Pharmacology and Toxicology, Professor, Psychology

 Research Professor, Research Professor, BIO5 Institute